 You can use an iTunes backup on an external drive to manually move your iTunes library from your old computer to your new computer.

 If you're using this method on a Mac:

-- Make sure that the boxes next to "External disks" and "Hard disks" are enabled.
+- Make sure that "External disks" and "Hard disks" are selected.

-Part 3: Copy the iTunes backup from your old computer
+Part 3: Copy the iTunes backup to your new computer

 To copy all of your media files, including the library file that holds all your playlists and other settings, to your new computer:

-- Locate the following folder on your new computer.
+- Locate the iTunes folder on your new computer:

-- Mac: Choose Go > Home from the Finder menu bar.
+- Mac: Click your desktop to make sure that you're in Finder.
+Then choose Go > Home from the menu bar at the top of your computer screen.
 Double click the Music folder.